 For each page you analyze as part of your CI build DebugBear will add a status item to the commit on GitHub.

-You can find more information by clicking on "Details".
-Then click "See full details" to go to the view the full build result on DebugBear.
+Click on Details to view the full build result on DebugBear.

 Setting up a performance budget for a page allows you to make your build fail if the budget is breached.

-If no performance budget is set up the builds will have a "neutral" status.
+If no performance budget is set up builds will finish with a neutral